PayPal Fee Calculator

 How much does PayPal charge for payments?

-PayPal charges 3.49% + $0.49 for business payments in the US.
-Personal transfers between friends and family are free when funded by bank account, but cost 2.9% when funded by credit or debit cards.
+PayPal charges 3.49% + $0.49 for business (Goods and Services) payments in the US, and 3.49% + $0.09 on micropayments under $10.
+Personal Friends and Family transfers are free when funded by a bank account or PayPal balance, but cost 2.9% + $0.30 when funded by a credit or debit card.

 Are PayPal personal transfers free?

-Yes, personal transfers funded by bank account or PayPal balance are free within the US.
-However, using a credit card or debit card for personal transfers incurs a 2.9% fee.
-International personal transfers have additional fees.
+Yes, Friends and Family transfers funded by a bank account or PayPal balance are free within the US.
+Using a credit or debit card instead adds a 2.9% + $0.30 fee, and an international Friends and Family payment adds 5% (minimum $0.99, maximum $4.99) plus currency conversion.

 What are PayPal international transfer fees?